 “Suddenly, without warning, an extremely severe vibration started to shake the entire ship.
 My first thought was that we’d lost one or several propeller blades.
 I immediately pulled the throttle back to about 40 rpm, but there was no change in the intensity of the shaking.
 I did not know what was happening so I ran out on the bridge wing to look around.
 I could see the stack shaking so hard I thought it might collapse.
 I returned to the bridge and a few moments later the shaking subsided.”

 Naturally, the oil industry and the US Navy don’t want you worrying about such things.
 They don’t even want you to worry about why whales mass strand.
 And cruise ship industry also wants you in the dark.
 How many people will take a cruise if they think a seaquake could sink their ship?
-Even the owners of cargo vessels have ordered their captains to stop reporting seaquakes because they could be sued if they sell the boat a few years later without disclosing a prior run-in with a quake.
-Just like a building cracked by an earthquake, the resale-loan value of a ship plummets, especially if there’s a public report about an earthquake encounter.
+Even the owners of cargo vessels have ordered their captains to stop reporting seaquakes because they could be sued if they sell the boat a few years later without disclosing a prior run-in with a seismic upheaval.
+Just like a building cracked by an earthquake, the resale and loan values of a ship hit by a seaquake plummets, especially if there’s a public report on file.

 And just in case you still think I’m off my rocker, read this report (link) released by top NASA physicists at Goddard Space Flight Center.
 They studied two 7.5 mag. seaquakes and determined the shock front from both events approached 100,000 pounds per square inch (6000 kilobars).
 A shock wave of that magnitude is enough to sink any nuclear submarine even with strong supports on her diving planes.
 On the other hand, a 1971 study financed by the US Navy (link) estimated shocks of an average seaquake at about 250 pounds per square inch.
 There’s a big difference between 100,000 psi and 250 psi.
 Read both research papers and decide whether you believe the physicist paid by the Navy or the ones working for NASA’s Goddard Space Flight Center.
 Read more on seaquake intensity.